-- All applications for remissions received and granted under Rates Policies 1, 4, 6 and 7 during a rating year will receive remission from the commencement of the following rating year and no remissions will be backdated. - All applications for remissions received and granted under Rates Policies 3, 5 and 9 will receive remission from the date of application.
-An application may be backdated to cover any outstanding balance from the current rating year, but will not be backdated to cover previous rating years. - Applications for remissions received and granted under Rates Policy 2 will receive remission in relation to the penalties outstanding, and may include remitting penalties for the current rating year and backdating outstanding previous rating years. - Applications for postponement received and granted under Rates Policy 3 will receive postponement from the beginning of the rating year in which the application is received.
-An application may be backdated to previous rating years to cover any outstanding rates if the circumstances warrant it (however, for the avoidance of doubt, no refund for paid rates will be given). - All applications for remissions received and granted under Rates Policy 8 will receive remission from the issue of the next rates instalment notice. - Applications under Rates Policy 10 may be received at any time. - Applications under Rates Policies 11 and 12 may be received at any time within 12 months following an event (as defined in those policies).
+- All applications for remissions received and granted under Rates Policies 1, 4, 6 and 7 during a rating year will receive remission from the commencement of the following rating year and no remissions will be backdated except where stated in Policy 4. - b) All applications for remissions received and granted under Rates Policies 3, 5 and 9 will receive remission from the date of application.
+An application may be backdated to cover any outstanding balance from the current rating year, but will not be backdated to cover previous rating years. - c) Applications for remissions received and granted under Rates Policy 2 will receive remission in relation to the penalties outstanding, including any penalties for the current rating year and any outstanding from previous rating years. - d) Applications for postponement received and granted under Rates Policy 3 will receive postponement from the beginning of the rating year in which the application is received.
+An application may be backdated to previous rating years to cover any outstanding rates if the circumstances warrant it (however, for the avoidance of doubt, no refund for paid rates will be given).